lmvicente/EmployeeReviewer/README.md

 # EmployeeReviewer
-Using C#, Entity Framework, HTML/CSS (Bootstrap), MVC pattern, and SQL we created an Employee Reviewer web application.
+Using C#, Entity Framework, HTML/CSS (Bootstrap), MVC pattern, and SQL I created an Employee Reviewer web application.
 With this web application, you can input all your employees, departments, and job titles into the SQL database.
 From there, you can select the employees who are able to review employees.
 Using Entity Framework, this is then setup for you to easily leave reviews for each of your employees.

 ![EmployeeReviewer](https://raw.githubusercontent.com/lmvicente/EmployeeReviewer/main/GIFs/chrome-capture-2023-1-17.png)